How to Restart or Shutdown a Remote Computer

 Check it out.

-Windows systems has a built in shutdown command that can be used to restart or shutdown local and remote computers.
+Windows systems have a built in shutdown command that can be used to restart or shutdown local and remote computers.

 The command is shutdown.